fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.27 MudExObjectEdit and MudExCollectionEditor now supporting `Virtualize` on [MudExCollectionEditor](https://mudex.azurewebsites.net/shared-config) its default enabled.
+But you need to specify height of control.
+On [MudExObjectEdit](https://mudex.azurewebsites.net/virtualized-object-edit) is disabled and currently in Beta
+ - 1.7.27 MudExObjectEdit and MudExCollectionEditor now supporting Height, MaxHeight and custom Style as Parameter
+ - 1.7.27 MudExCollectionEditor now supporting Item search
+ - 1.7.27 MudExCollectionEditor now supporting top or bottom toolbar position by setting the Parameter `ToolbarPosition`
  - 1.7.26 Improvements and extensibility for MudExFileDisplay
  - 1.7.25 DialogOptions can now set as Default for all dialogs where no explicit options are used
  - 1.7.24 Allow converting any IDialogReference to an `IMudExDialogReference<TComponent>` with Extension method AsMudExDialogReference.
 With this reference, the inner dialog component is type safe accessable